National Graduate Institute for Policy Studies

-The National Graduate Institute for Policy Studies (政策研究大学院大学, Seisaku Kenkyū Daigakuin Daigaku), or GRIPS, is a public research graduate school located in Minato, Tokyo.
+The National Graduate Institute for Policy Studies (政策研究大学院大学, Seisaku Kenkyū Daigakuin Daigaku) is a public graduate school in Minato, Tokyo.
 Funded by the Japanese government, it is the second smallest by enrollment of all the national universities in Japan.
-It is considered as one of the world's best public policy schools and Asia's leading institutions dedicated to policy and economics research.

 The school offers graduate-level and executive education programs in security and international affairs, diplomacy, international development, economics, political science, disaster risk management, and science and technology policy, among others.
-Its current president is Hiroko Ōta, who assumed office in September 2023.
+Its current president is Hiroko Ōta, a former Japanese cabinet minister, who assumed office in September 2023.
+It is considered as one of the world's best public policy schools and Asia's leading institutions dedicated to policy and economics research.